-In Sweden the preliminary profiled consumption is delivered to eSett per BRP in MGA instead of retailer in MGA.
-Svenska kraftnät is responsible for reporting profiled consumption in Sweden.
+In Sweden the preliminary profiled consumption is calculated by eSett per BRP in MGA instead of retailer in MGA.
+DSOs are responsible for reporting loadshares and load profile if they have profiled consumption in Sweden.

 6.1.2 MGA Imbalance